 Motorcycling up to 50cc is covered subject to the standard terms and conditions.
-Motorcycling above 50cc would require that you upgrade to a Travellers Choice policy and select Grade 3 Hazardous Activities.
+Motorcycling above 50cc would require adding the optional cover – Level 1,2 & 3 Hazardous Pursuits.
 For all motorcycling, a crash helmet must be worn, and you must hold the appropriate license.
 There is no personal liability cover or cover for the motorbike itself.
 Please see the policy wording for full details.

 Is scuba diving covered?

-Yes – cover is automatically provided for scuba diving activities, but not beyond your qualified depth, and up to a maximum of 40 metres.
+Yes – cover is automatically provided for scuba diving activities, but not beyond your qualified depth, and up to a maximum of 30 metres.
+If your qualified depth is 50 metres you would need to add the optional cover – Level 1 &2 Hazardous Pursuits.
 If you are hiring or taking your own equipment, make sure that you have adequate insurance cover for the equipment itself.

 Do you offer a 24-hour medical assistance service?